MrB1sw4s/Travel-Router-with-Pi/README.md

 2. Wireless Adapter (to broadcast our wifi signal)
 3. SD card (min 4gb to boot our firmware)
 4. SD card reader
+5. usb cable (depending on your pi's power input setup)
-5. Powerbank (to properly use it as a travel router)
+6. Powerbank (to properly use it as a travel router)

 Software requirements -